devsecopsgirl/internship-appsecco/docs/complete-pipeline-structure.md

 ### Diagrammatic representation

-This is the Diagrammatic representation of the final Pipeline shown:
+Below is the Diagrammatic representation of the final Pipeline:

 ![Image](Images/complete-pipeline.png)